 - Central heating and cooling systems

-These sources’ impact on your indoor air quality depends on the quantity of particulate matter emitted and whether these emissions are produced continuously or intermittently.
-For example, a significant mold outgrowth releases many spores and significantly impacts air quality.
+These sources’ impact on indoor air quality depends on the quantity of particulate matter emitted and whether these emissions are produced continuously or intermittently.
+For example, a significant mold outgrowth releases many spores and impacts air quality.
 Conversely, a minor mold outgrowth removed quickly has little impact on air quality.